Biology and Accelerated Second Degree Nursing Program

 - Ecology and Field Studies

 - Biodiversity and Environmental Biology

-What can I do with a Bachelor of Science in Biology?
+What can you do with a Biology major?

 - Clinical and Health Professions - Medicine, Dentistry, Nursing, Pharmacy, Physical Therapy, Occupational Therapy and Medical Technology

 - Environmental Management, Natural Resource and Wildlife Conservation

 - Biotechnology and Forensics

 What kind of opportunities will I have in with a major in biology that will contribute toward my career?